 - Passive solar design to make the most of the warmth from the sun – even in winter

-- Locally sourced, natural materials and simple, mainly hand tools build (including foundations made with stones in gabion baskets rather than concrete)
+- Locally sourced, natural materials and simple, mainly hand tools build

 - Ground floor bedroom and space for shower room to meet ‘Lifetime standards’